rlancer/apimarket-node-client/README.md

 Built with Typescript, types included!

 ## Authentication
-Library automatically refreshes access tokens, no need to worry about testing for token experation.
+Library automatically refreshes access tokens, no need to worry about testing for token expiration.
  ```javascript
   import { APIMarketplaceClient } from '@collaborizm/apimarket'